tomswinburne/tomswinburne.github.io/index.md

 <br>
 <br>
 <u><strong>Learning Multiscale Material Models</strong></u><br>
-Metallic alloys are uniquely strong, ductile and reusable, essential for transportation and energy production.
-However, diagnosis and mitigation of component failure is a grand engineering challenge, reducing performance and raising costs: 2-3% of US GDP for fatigue alone.
+Metallic alloys are essential for the modern world due to their unique combination of strength, ductility and reusability.
+These properties result from a complex hierarchy of plasticity mechanisms that remain partially understood.

-As experiments are typically indirect, destructive and expensive, databases are too sparse for purely data-driven approaches.
-Physically faithful models thus have huge potential to accelerate design and testing.
+As experiments are typically indirect, destructive and expensive, available data is sparse.
+With costs of 2-3% of US GDP for fatigue alone, predictive models which can help diagnose and mitigate component failure are urgently needed.

 Our research pushes the frontier of multi-scale modelling for metals, connecting atomic dynamics, microstructure and mechanical properties.
-We draw broadly from mechanics, physics, applied math and machine learning.
+We draw broadly from applied math, physics, mechanics and machine learning.

 <u><strong>Current research topics</strong></u><br>
 Projects balance applications with theory/methods depending on your interests, see
-<a href="/team">current/past members</a> and <a href="/openings">openings</a> in US & France.
+<a href="/team">current/past members</a> and <a href="/openings">openings</a> in Michigan & Paris.
 - <em>Application focus:</em>
     - Slip transfer in complex dislocation networks
     - High-dpa irradiation damage for nuclear fusion